apache/spark/docs/index.md

 and an optimized engine that supports general execution graphs.
 It also supports a rich set of higher-level tools including [Spark SQL](sql-programming-guide.html) for SQL and structured data processing, [MLlib](ml-guide.html) for machine learning, [GraphX](graphx-programming-guide.html) for graph processing, and [Spark Streaming](streaming-programming-guide.html).

+# Security

+Security in Spark is OFF by default.
+This could mean you are vulnerable to attack by default.
+Please see [Spark Security](security.html) before downloading and running Spark.

 # Downloading

 Get Spark from the [downloads page](https://spark.apache.org/downloads.html) of the project website.
 This documentation is for Spark version {{site.SPARK_VERSION}}.
 Spark uses Hadoop's client libraries for HDFS and YARN.
 Downloads are pre-packaged for a handful of popular Hadoop versions.